GoannaCodes/CAB202Vacuum/README.md

 # CAB202Vacuum
-Using C Graphics to create a simulation of a roomba cleaning trash off the floor.
+Using QUT CAB202 C Graphics library to create a simulation of a roomba cleaning trash off the floor.

 `coll.c` contains code relating to pixel collision with several sprites\
 `helpers.c` contains a small collection of helper functions to draw rectangles, formatted lines and sprites, obtain input (char & int) and erase rows if needed.\